evolutics/zero-downtime-deployments-with-podman/README.md

 # Zero-downtime deployments with Podman (or Docker)

 The motivation is to deploy an updated version of a container without service interruption.
-We want to keep it lightweight and only use (rootless) Podman or Docker.
+We want to keep it lightweight and only use rootless Podman (alternatively, Docker).

 ## Overview